 Illustrations Copyright © 2019 Olga Demidova

 When Porcupine finds some yarn in the woods, she knits a beautiful present for her friend Badger.
 And when Badger finds yarn, she knits a present for Porcupine.
-But there’s a problem—they’re using the same yarn.
-The same very long piece of yarn!
+But, there is a problem.
+Porcupine and Badger are using the same yarn—the same very long piece of yarn!

-Soon a yarn tug-of-war breaks out between the two, and their projects—as well as their friendship—begin to unravel.
+Soon a yarn tug-of-war breaks out between the two.
+Their projects—as well as their friendship—begin to unravel.

 How it was written. . .

 Daydreaming is a big part of my job.
 One day, on a walk in the woods, I started imagining two friends, Porcupine and Badger.
 I thought about all of the fun they’d have together.
 And then I thought about what would happen if they had a disagreement or a misunderstanding.
 Even the very best of friends have arguments once in a while.
 Feelings can get hurt, tempers can flare, harsh words can be spoken.
 But even when all of these things happen, friends still love each other deep down.

 So, the book became a story about forgiveness.
 Porcupine and Badger forget all of the hurt when they think the other one is in danger.
 They rush to help each other because that’s what friends do.
 They say they’re sorry, and then they put it all behind.
 Their friendship is restored, and a roaring fire and toast with apple butter is waiting.
 Forgiveness wins!